omerwe/S-PCGC/README.md

 Q: Does S-PCGC recognize categorical covariates?<br>
 A: No (though we might add this in the future).
 Please transform all your categorical covariates into a series of binary dummy variables.

-Q: Can pcgc_sumstats_createor use Bgen files instead of plink files?<br>
+Q: Can pcgc_sumstats_createor use bgen files instead of plink files?<br>
 A: Currently no.

 Q: Can my data include two studies with overlapping individuals?<br>